NightLapse-Studios/LazyModules/README.md

 * Add types to dependencies that are missing them
 * Investigate the quality of all packaged dependencies
 * BIG: Optimize networking library (buffer packing, single remote)
+* Re-examine the usage of Pumpkin in place of lighter weight frameworks

 # Games built with LazyModules